rya-sge/access-denied/_posts/2023-11-14-arweave-introduction.md

 - A second point is the risk to upload files which can not be deleted (privacy !!!).
 Once it is uploaded, you have no longer control on the files.

-- Lastly, Arweave could be use to upload illegal content which poses a reputational risk.
+- Lastly, Arweave could be use to upload illegal contents which poses a reputational risk.